aurora-is-near/doc.aurora.dev/docs/onboard/wallets/rainbowkit.md

-// pass the 'options' here as the last argument const connectors = connectorsForWallets([ ...
+// pass the 'options' here as the last argument const connectors = connectorsForWallets([ ... walletConnectWallet({projectId, options})
-	walletConnectWallet({projectId, options})
    ...
 ]);
 ```

 That is it.
-Now you can use Aurora Pass from your RainbowKit popup.
+Now, you can use Aurora Pass from your RainbowKit popup.